Urinary Tract Infections: Antimicrobial Selection and Resistance Patterns

 Epidemiology and Resistance Trends

 UTIs account for 10 million outpatient visits annually in the United States.
 Escherichia coli causes 75-90% of uncomplicated cystitis and 65-80% of pyelonephritis.
 Community E. coli fluoroquinolone resistance now exceeds 20-30% in many US regions, and ESBL-producing E. coli prevalence has increased to 5-15% in community-onset UTIs.
 Trimethoprim-sulfamethoxazole (TMP-SMX) resistance is 20-30% nationally.
-These resistance patterns necessitate awareness of local antibiograms when selecting empiric therapy, as community resistance rates vary significantly by geography, patient population, and healthcare exposure.
+These resistance patterns, central to antibiotic stewardship, necessitate awareness of local antibiograms when selecting empiric therapy, as community resistance rates vary significantly by geography, patient population, and healthcare exposure.

 Uncomplicated Cystitis: First-Line Options